alex-gutev/live_cells/docs-src/docs/basics/self-cells.md

 # Self Cells

-A *self cell* is a computed cell that can access its own value within its compute value function.
+A *self cell* is a computed cell that can access its own value within its value computation function.

 ## Defining Self Cells

-Self cells are created with the [SelfCell](https://pub.dev/documentation/live_cells/latest/live_cells/SelfCell-class.html) constructor, which takes the compute value function just like `ValueCell.computed`.
-However, unlike `ValueCell.computed`, the compute value function is passed a `self` argument.
+Self cells are created with the [SelfCell](https://pub.dev/documentation/live_cells/latest/live_cells/SelfCell-class.html) constructor, which takes the value computation function just like `ValueCell.computed`.
+However, unlike `ValueCell.computed`, the value computation function is passed a `self` argument.
 The `self` argument is a function which when called returns the current value of the cell.

 ```dart title="Self Cell Example"
 final increment = ActionCell();

 final count = SelfCell((self) {
     increment.observe();
     return self() + 1;